apache/trafficcontrol/docs/source/development/traffic_ops.rst

 All Go code dependencies are managed through the :atc-file:`vendor/` directory and should thus be available without any extra work - and any new dependencies should be properly "vendored" into that same, top-level directory.
 Some dependencies have been "vendored" into :atc-file:`traffic_ops/vendor` and :atc-file:`traffic_ops/traffic_ops_golang/vendor` but the preferred location for new dependencies is under that top-level :atc-file:`vendor/` directory.

+Per the Go language standard's authoritative source's recommendation, all sub-packages of ``golang.org/x`` are treated as a part of the compiler, and so need not ever be "vendored" as though they were an external dependency.
+These dependencies are not listed explicitly here, so it is strongly advised that they be fetched using :manpage:`goget(1)` rather than downloaded by hand.

 .. tip:: All new dependencies need to be subject to community review to ensure necessity (because it will be added in its entirety to the repository, after all) and license compliance via `the developer mailing list <mailto:dev@trafficcontrol.apache.org>`.

 Traffic Ops Project Tree Overview